A-Berezvay/AT-Digital-Consultancy/docs/README.md

 # Digital Transformation and Web Development Agency Website

-Welcome to the official repository for our Digital Transformation and Web Development Agency Webdite, where we focusing on delivering digital solutions to clients.
+Welcome to the official repository for our Digital Transformation and Web Development Agency Website, where we're focusing on delivering digital solutions to clients.

 ## About This Project